 - The Scrum Master facilitates.

-They arrange the meetings, leading the meetings is too strong of a word here, but they organize and guide the meetings.
+Scrum Masters arrange the standard Scrum meetings, as well as organize and guide the meetings (or ceremonies as they are known in Scrum).
+The Scrum master may also facilitate communication between multiple silos in the organization.
 The Scrum Master is more like a host to an awards show.
-They push the show forward, introduce the guests, and guide the show to completion; but they don’t get an award and they get very little say in the overall content of the show.
+They push the show forward, introduce the guests, and guide the show to completion; but they don’t get an award, and they get very little say in the overall content of the show.

 The Scrum Master has very little involvement in the Daily Scrum.
-This is a Development Team member meeting.
-Scrum Masters don’t participate.
+This is a meeting for the Development team, and the Scrum Master is not required to participate.
 They can attend if they choose to, but they don’t get involved.
 I would go so far as to suggest that the Development Team members should be the ones planning when the meeting occurs.
 The Scrum Masters role is to ensure it happens and ensure that others do not interrupt them and get involved.

 During the Sprint Planning, they will work to keep the team on task and guide the meetings through a planning process.
 They may implement planning games, planning poker being a more well-known one, and assist with solving any discrepancies in time estimation.